pantelis/aiml-common/lectures/recommenders/recommenders-intro/_index.md

 # Recommender System Introduction

 > NOTE: Most of the material presented here is taken from the book [Practical Recommender Systems.](https://www.amazon.com/Practical-Recommender-Systems-Kim-Falk/dp/1617292702) and [Isinkaye, 2015](https://www.sciencedirect.com/science/article/pii/S1110866515000341)
+> [developers.google.com](https://developers.google.com/machine-learning/recommendation) provides also a good introductory treatment in recommendation systems.

 ![netflix](images/netflix.jpg#center)

-Can you imagine Netflix without the catalogue of movies that are popular to your own part of the woods?
+_Netflix landing page (browser)_

 All web players such as retailers and content providers offer a huge selection of products and services, with unprecedented opportunities to meet a variety of special needs and tastes.
 Matching your interests and tastes with the most appropriate information (e.g. products) is key to enhancing user satisfaction and loyalty.
 Therefore,  have become interested in recommender systems, which analyze patterns of user interest in a domain (e.g. shopping) to provide personalized recommendations that suit a user’s taste.

 More broadly, recommender systems can be seen as decision maker for information presented to users under complex information environments:  _uncertain contexts_.
 In this way, a recommender system is an _AI agent_ that maximizes the utility of the entity that gets to deploy it.
 In the case of Netflix, the utility is a function of customer retainability which is itself depends on the customer happiness expressed implicitly or explicitly via the ratings of the content that she watched.
+An implicit positive rating can be signaled when a user selects and finishes the content.

 ![ranking-system-netflix](images/ranking-system-netflix.jpg#center)
 *A recommender for example for content would be a ranking system that considers all information available including the content and the user and returns ranked suggestions to the user related to objects that she should consume.
 We can distinguishing three phases of information retrieval, learning (prediction), ranking.
 In this case the recommendation system works mostly offline (batch).*